SAP-samples/btp-terraform-mooc-terra1/units/unit_4_4/README.md

 ## Goal 🎯

-The goal of this lesson is to add emergency admins to the subacount by assigning the corresponding role collection.
+The goal of this lesson is to add emergency admins to the subaccount by assigning the corresponding role collection.
 In addition we will learn how Terraform can help us to keep the code DRY ("Don't repeat yourself") by leveraging meta arguments of the `resource` block.

 ## Using meta arguments for iterations 🛠️

 ### Basics about meta arguments

 The requirement we want to cover in this lesson is that whenever a subaccount is created two emergency administrators should be added to the subaccount.
 This translates to assigning the role collection `Subaccount Administrator` to the users.
 This can be done via the resource [`btp_subaccount_role_collection_assignment`](https://registry.terraform.io/providers/SAP/btp/latest/docs/resources/subaccount_role_collection_assignment).
-As we want to assign two users we must add this resouce two times.
+As we want to assign two users we must add this resource two times.

 > [!NOTE]
 > In general, the direct assignment of user to role collections is not considered a recomended practise as this makes the lifecacle managament especially the off-boarding flow cumbersome.
 We recommend to check the recommended practises of the SAP Cloud Identity Service for a sustainable setup.
 However, for the sake of this lesson we accept this setup.